Frameworks are many but the best ones cannot be ignored and PHP is one of those. The web development framework has been one of the...

 1. The Market of PHP frameworks and Web Apps

 You all must have dreamed of having a job you are passionate about.
 Where you get to work on interesting projects, solve complex problems and earn a high salary.
 The field of web frameworks feels the same.
 Developers coming from a more technical and analytical background are pretty much in demand.
-In fact, a junior Web Developer salary in the United States is $78,897 per year, while Senior Web Developers can earn as much as $117,848 (Glassdoor Salaries Report, 2018).
+In fact, a junior Web Developer salary in the United States is $78,897 per year, while Senior Web programmers can earn as much as $117,848 (Glassdoor Salaries Report, 2018).

 Another advantage of becoming a web developer or a PHP developer is you have the freedom to work whenever you want from wherever—imagine that.
 All you need for web development is the internet and a laptop.
 Not all jobs are remote, but if that is your preference, there are remote jobs out there for you.